zachvalenta/jvns.ca/content/post/2017-03-13-so-you-want-to-be-a-wizard.markdown

 I think there are 3 main important reasons:
 <br><br>
 First, understanding <strong>jargon</strong> is really useful.
-If someone says "hey, this process got killed by the OOM killer" it's useful to know what that means! (we're going to talk about what it means later)
+If someone says "hey, this process got killed by the OOM killer" it's useful to know what that means! (we're going to talk about what an OOM killer is later)

 <br><br>